mekkablue/ShowAngledHandles/README.md

 ### Requirements

 The plugin requires app version 2.3 (837) or later, running on OS X 10.9.1 or later.
-For older versions of Glyphs, use the `_old` file enclosed in the repository.

 ### License

 Copyright 2013 Rainer Erich Scheichelbauer (@mekkablue).
+ObjC update copyright 2019 by Georg Seifert (@schriftgestalt).

-Including sample code by Georg Seifert (@schriftgestalt) and Jan Gerner (@yanone).
+Based on sample code by Georg Seifert (@schriftgestalt) and Jan Gerner (@yanone).

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.